parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 A common way to describe the location of an object (eg stars) in the sky are [Azimuth and Altitude](https://en.wikipedia.org/wiki/Horizontal_coordinate_system)  measurements.
 Azimuth is just how far around the compass (from north) you are facing.
 And altitude is how far up the sky from the horizon you are looking.
 So an object to the east would have an Azimuth of 90°.
 If it is halfway between the horizon and directly above you, the altitude would be 45°.
     The goal was to hold up my phone and know the Azimuth and Altitude that the phone camera (on the back of the phone) is pointing.
-We could have required that the user to hold the phone up vertically or horizontal, but doing it perfectly would be hard.
+We could have required that the user hold the phone up vertically or horizontal, but doing it perfectly would be hard.
 Instead we don't care if the phone is vertical, horizontal, or diagonal.
 The user could even spin the phone screen, but as long as a certain object in the sky stays centered in the camera view, the Azimuth and Altitude should remain the same.